-If a CR passenger either boards or alights in an urbanized area, the transit agency may allocate the respective PMT to that urbanized area.
+If a CR passenger either boards or alights in an Urbanized Area (UZA), the transit agency may allocate the respective PMT to that UZA.
 The agency should then calculate the ratio of that UZA's PMT to the total CR PMT and use this ratio to determine how to allocate other Federal funding data statistics to that UZA.
-The transit agency should follow this method to allocate the remaining data statistics by any remaining urbanized areas that they serve.
+The transit agency should follow this method to allocate the remaining data statistics by any remaining UZAs that they serve.
 By successively applying this procedure, the transit agency will maximize the amount of service by UZA.